-Kids discover that the best tasting treat is fruit that is fresh, local, in season, and organic.
-Eating cherries while picking them make a great snack!
-Cherries also delicious juiced, in sauces, in oatmeal, in preserves, in lemonade, and salads.
-Cherries are rich in antioxidants, fight inflammations, and relieve stress.
-Kids can make cherry scones that are great for breakfast, snack or dessert.
+Kids can grow organic blueberries in a large pot on the patio for a handy super food that sweeps away free radicals, is antibacterial, heart and brain healthy, and high in antioxidants, fiber, and vitamins.
+For a tasty snack with a fruity burst, kids can make these healthy treats.
 Preheat oven to 400 degrees.
-Kids can wash, cut in half, and remove the pits of fresh organic cherries to fill 1 cup.
-In a small bowl, mix the cherries with ¼ cup organic chocolate chips, 1 tsp organic maple syrup, 1 tsp cane sugar, and ½ tsp vanilla.
-Add ¼ cup of organic whole wheat pastry flour, stirring to cover the berries.
-In a large bowl combine 1 ½ cup organic whole wheat pastry flour, ¼ cup organic sugar, 1 tbsp baking powder, 1 tsp arrowroot starch, ¼ tsp sea salt.
-Cut into this mixture 1/3 cup cold organic vegan butter.
-Kids can mix with a fork until mixture has a coarse crumb consistency.
-Add the cherry mixture.
-Mix ½ cup organic almond milk into the flour mixture and stir until well blended.
+Kids can wash 1 cup of fresh organic blueberries and put them in a small bowl with 1 tsp organic maple syrup, 1 tbsp cane sugar, and ¼ tsp cinnamon.
+In a large bowl add 1¾ cup organic whole wheat pastry flour, take 2 or 3 tbsp of the flour to stir with the blueberries and set the small bowl aside.
+Combine the rest of the flour with ⅓ cup organic sugar, 1 tbsp baking powder, 1 tsp organic corn starch, ¼ tsp sea salt.
+Cut into this mixture 6 tbsp cold organic vegan butter.
+Kids can mix with a fork or their fingers until mixture has a coarse crumb consistency.
+Add the blueberries.
+Mix ½ cup organic unsweetened almond milk into the flour mixture and stir until well blended.
 Turn dough onto a floured bread board and knead gently 8 to 10 times.
-Roll into a 6” round and cut into 8 equal wedges.
-Place wedges 1” apart on a baking sheet lined with parchment paper.
-Bake 15 – 17 minutes, until lightly browned.
+Roll into a 9” round and cut into 8 equal wedges.
+Cut each wedge into 3 triangles.
+Place triangles 1” apart on a baking sheet lined with parchment paper.
+Bake 15 minutes, until lightly browned.